Table of Contents

-In Hoagland Syndrome, there is the maximum manifestation of infectious mononucleosis.
+In Hoagland syndrome, a maximum manifestation of infectious mononucleosis occurs.
 Patients suffer from impaired nasal breathing, periorbital edema, and swollen upper eyelids.

 Symptoms of chronic mononucleosis

-Persistent viral replication can rarely lead to chronic mononucleosis.
+Rarely, persistent viral replication can lead to chronic mononucleosis.
 Affected patients suffer from fever, fatigue, weight loss, lymphadenopathy, cytopenia, interstitial pneumonia, and hepatitis.
-Lymphomas with very high lethality also occur.
+Lymphoma and death also may occur.